hmliangliang/EBEK/README.md

-# EBEK
-EBEK is a demension reduction algorithm
+EBEK is a demension reduction algorithm.